blitzmartin/lesson-hunter/README.md

    `http://localhost:11434`) and pick an installed model, or enter an API key for OpenAI, Anthropic, DeepSeek, or Gemini.
 Use **Test connection** to confirm it works before saving.
-Local Ollama models are usable but weaker at video-matching reasoning than cloud providers — the Setup screen shows a quality disclaimer.
+Local Ollama models are usable but weaker at video-matching reasoning than cloud providers- The Setup screen shows a quality disclaimer.
-2. **YouTube Data API key** — required for searching and selecting videos.
+2. **YouTube Data API key** - required for searching and selecting videos.
 Get your own free key from the
    [Google Cloud Console](https://console.cloud.google.com/apis/credentials) (enable the "YouTube Data API v3").
-Search operations are quota-expensive (currently ~200 units per sub-topic against a 10,000/day default quota), so generating many or large courses in a single day may hit your daily limit — this is expected, not a bug, given the local single-user design.
+Search operations are quota-expensive (currently ~200 units per sub-topic against a 10,000/day default quota), so generating many or large courses in a single day may hit your daily limit.
+This is expected, not a bug, given the local single-user design.
-3. **Browser cookie notice** — LessonHunter detects your browser and shows guidance on whether ad-free embedded playback will work for YouTube Premium subscribers:
+3. **Browser cookie notice** - LessonHunter detects your browser and shows guidance on whether ad-free embedded playback will work for YouTube Premium subscribers:
    - **Chrome/Chromium**: works if third-party cookies are allowed for `youtube.com`.
    - **Safari/Firefox**: blocked by default tracking protection — embedded videos will